 Alberta's oil sands underlie a vast area of the province, located primarily in the regions of Peace River, Athabasca (the Fort McMurray area), Cold Lake (north of Lloydminster) and stretching into Saskatchewan.
 These areas contain an estimated 1.7 trillion barrels (initial volume in place) of crude bitumen.
-Of this amount, 168.7 billion barrels are considered to be proven reserves (about 99 percent come from the oil sands; and the remaining 1.5 billion barrels come from conventional crude oil).
-Based on these figures, Alberta has the third-largest proven crude oil reserve in the world, accounting for about 11 percent of total global oil reserves.
+Of this amount, 171.3 billion barrels are considered to be proven reserves (169.9 billion barrels of bitumen and 1.4 billion barrels of conventional oil).
+Based on these figures, Alberta has the third-largest proven crude oil reserve in the world, accounting for about 13 percent of total global oil reserves.
 With new and emerging technologies, this reserve estimate could be increased to as much as 315 billion barrels.
 Companies have barely scratched the surface of the resource, extracting only about four percent of the initial established crude bitumen reserves to date.